BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Listeners/Exercise 2.md

    <img width="913" alt="252177318-d2c41ae5-bb57-4037-86e7-d423efb1191a" src="https://github.com/BC-SECURITY/Empire/assets/20302208/affa456f-a408-4e93-96f2-061d72cfe33b">

-6. A sucessful agent callback will give a notification on the bottome left of the screen and display the new agent on the Agents tab.
+6. A successful agent callback will give a notification on the bottom left of the screen and display the new agent on the Agents tab.

     <img width="782" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/9734c080-5ec3-4922-8fac-ebf53420cc4d">